Eaton Socon Castle: Holding prison for suspected criminals

 Pounds discusses the use of independent castles for the detention of suspected criminals:

 The sheriff or his bailiffs arrested suspected felons and held them until the arrival of the justices.
 Suitable gaols were rare, but the sheriff had authority to use any private castle.
 In 1274, there was an assault at Tempsford (Bedfordshire).
 The suspected felon was caught and taken to Eaton Socon Castle, which lay nearby.
 The castle must by this date have been almost derelict, and he was held only until he could be taken to the greater security of Bedford gaol., where he awaited the next gaol delivery.

 Fighting giants

 As well as the remains of the Castle here, there are remains of a Roman defensive earthwork at Coneygeare, in Eynesbury.
 There was a popular legend, that a giant, stationed upon the mound at Coneygeare, was accustomed to throw a weapon to another giant posted on the Norman keep at Eaton Socon, a distance of three-quarters of a mile.
 The weapon was thrown back and forth by the two giants.

 Remains

-Only earthworks now remain.
+Only earthworks now remain and these are not accessible to the public as they are in the grounds of a private residence (Castle Hill House).
 The site is a Scheduled Ancient Monument, recorded as The Hillings.